 In September 2016, the Company secured additional funding of \$550 thousand from five insiders of the Company (the "Related Party Loans - Insiders") with interest accruing at the rate of 12% per annum and maturity date of March 31, 2018.
 Interest payment is due at maturity, thereby the Company includes accrued interest in the carrying value of the loan.
-In consideration for the additional funding, the lenders received 1.2 Common Shares for each USD\$1.00 of principal amount loaned to the Company which value is accreted over the life of the loans.
+In consideration for the additional funding, the lenders received 1.2 Common Shares for each USD\$1.00 of principal amount loaned to the Company which value was recorded as deferred loan costs and is accreted over the life of the loans to interest expense.
 The Related Party Loans - Insiders are measured at amortized cost to reflect this accretion.
 The aggregation of accrued interest and accreted transaction costs results in an effective interest rate of 27.7%.
-In March 2018 the maturity of the loans was extended to July 31, 2018.
+In July 2018 the maturity of the loans was extended to December 31, 2018.